 - Seeing how old feelings come alive in new relationships, even with me.

-Yet, it is important to know that each psychotherapy or psychoanalysis is unique to you.
+Yet, each psychotherapy or psychoanalysis is unique to you.
 There is no particular “rule,” or way, that therapy is “supposed to” unfold.
 It is your own.

 What is a psychological therapy session like?